crypDuck/minilaunch/README.md

 - `SALT_FILE`: The path to the file containing salt values for minipool creation.

 ### Notifications
 - `DISCORD_WEBHOOK`: The Discord webhook URL for sending notifications.
-If this value is empty, no notifications will be sent.
+If this value is empty, no Discord notifications will be sent.
 See Discord's documentation on webhooks for more information on how to set this up.
+- `TELEGRAM_BOT_TOKEN`: The token for your Telegram bot.
+If this value is empty, no Telegram notifications will be sent.
+- `TELEGRAM_CHAT_ID`: The chat ID where you want to receive Telegram notifications.
+This can be your personal chat ID or a group chat ID.

 Modifying these parameters will affect the behavior of the script:
 - Adjusting gas settings will impact when transactions are sent.